About the project

 Project application of the UAS Technikum Wien selected for funding in the framework of Erasmus+ Strategic Partnerships!

-The project PrepaCareXR aims at creating digital twins for healthcare training by combining e-resources and cross-border best practices of a multidisciplinary and international group of experts in healthcare, engineering, and design and visualisation as well as medical professionals.
-By using real-world applications, ICT-enriched learning, and collaborative practices, focus is set on the inclusive nature of learning and teaching opportunities in the various formats (blended, distance, on-site).
-PrepaCareXR enables the shift of healthcare training to blended and distance learning and proposes a new way of educating current and future healthcare professionals to improve efficiency and competitiveness of the European healthcare sector.
+The project PrepaCareXR aims at creating advanced digital training solutions for healthcare professionals and students by combining e-resources and practical experience created by a multidisciplinary and international group of experts in healthcare, engineering, and design and visualization, as well as medical professionals.
+Based on real-world use cases and by the use of a combination of customized learning and training concepts and collaborative practices, PrepaCareXR enables the shift of healthcare training to blended and distance learning.
+This leads to a new way of educating current and future healthcare professionals in order to improve efficiency and competitiveness of the European healthcare sector.

 Computer based learning